freealise/freealise/plots/readme.md

+- research or law presented not as a paper or book but in interactive user-friendly media

 - Gospel of Mary as a song ("Hello Vatican!" the great commandment is theoretically true but practically unapplicable and brings trouble by oversimplification)

-- songs based on legislation (which is based on precedent which is a story appropriate for a song)
+- songs based on legislation (which is based on precedent which is a story appropriate for a song - FOSS licenses ?)

 - sociological data summarized as lyrics (everyman you-character; personified nations ?)